 Interactions with other medicines

-Beta-blockers, including beta-blocker eye drops, can interact with other medicines, altering the effects of one of the medicines.
+Beta-blockers, including beta-blocker eye drops, may interact with and alter the effects of other medicines.

 Some of the more common medicines that can interact with beta-blockers include: